pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 We've installed Mapbox Studio on the computers in 208 Walker, but it's a free software so I would also encourage you to install it on your own computer for this class or in the future. *Like other free and open source software, this is something you'll still be able to use after you graduate*.

 Right now, there's <a href="https://github.com/mapbox/mapbox-studio/issues/824">an issue</a> with the Windows version of Mapbox Studio that only lets you write to the `C:\ ` drive.
 Before we start, we'll make a folder on this drive where we will save our Mapbox Studio projects.
 Open Windows Explorer and navigate to `C:\Users\your_user_name`.
 Create a folder here called `mapbox_studio`.
+Whenever you leave this computer, copy that folder onto a flash drive as a back up.
+This folder will only be availble on the `C:\ ` drive of this machine.

 I've set up a Mapbox Studio project for us to start out with. <a href="/geog467-project-2.tm2.zip">Download the ZIP file at this link.</a> Then, extract the `geog467-project-2.tm2` folder and copy it into your `mapbox-studio` folder on the `C:\ ` drive.